 Use the Customer Message box at the bottom of the Create Invoices window to supply a customer message that appears at the bottom of the invoice.

 If you’ve created a custom invoice form template that includes other footer information, these footer boxes also appear at the bottom of the Create Invoices window.
 You can use them to collect and transfer additional footer information.

 Click either the Save & Close button or the Save & New button to save your invoice.

 Click the Save & Close button if you want to save the invoice and close the Create Invoices window.
-You use the Save & New button if you want to save the invoice and then enter another invoice into the blank version of the Create Invoices window.
+Click use the Save & New button if you want to save the invoice and then enter another invoice in the blank version of the Create Invoices window.